mghextreme/pipefy-uipath-activities/docs/createTableRecord.md

 The Due Date for the TableRecord.

-> Default: one month from current datetime
+> Default: one month from current DateTime

 ### &lt;In&gt; DictionaryFields : Dictionary<string, object>